Test Id : CCPQ

 The influence of myeloma M proteins is uncertain.

-1. Lennon VA, Kryzer TJ, Griesmann GE, et al: Calcium-channel antibodies in the Lambert-Eaton myasthenic syndrome and other paraneoplastic syndromes.
+1. Lennon VA, Kryzer TJ, Griesmann GE, et al. Calcium-channel antibodies in the Lambert-Eaton myasthenic syndrome and other paraneoplastic syndromes.
 N Engl J Med.
-1995;332:1467-1474
+1995;332(22):1467-1474

-2. Lennon VA: Serological profile of myasthenia gravis and distinction from the Lambert-Eaton myasthenic syndrome.
+2. Lennon VA.
+Serological profile of myasthenia gravis and distinction from the lambert-eaton myasthenic syndrome.
 Neurology.
 1997;48(Suppl 5):S23-S27

-3. Zalewski NL, Lennon VA, Lachance DH, Klein CJ, Pittock SJ, Mckeon A: P/Q- and N-type calcium-channel antibodies: Oncological, neurological, and serological accompaniments.
+3. Zalewski NL, Lennon VA, Lachance DH, Klein CJ, Pittock SJ, Mckeon A. P/Q- and N-type calcium-channel antibodies: Oncological, neurological, and serological accompaniments.
 Muscle Nerve.
-2016 Aug;54(2):220-227. doi: 10.1002/mus.25027
+2016;54(2):220-227. doi:10.1002/mus.25027

 Monday through Sunday

-This test was developed, and its performance characteristics determined by Mayo Clinic in a manner consistent with CLIA requirements.
-This test has not been cleared or approved by the US Food and Drug Administration.
+This test was developed and its performance characteristics determined by Mayo Clinic in a manner consistent with CLIA requirements.
+It has not been cleared or approved by the US Food and Drug Administration.

 86596